vttale/serve-stale/README.md

       :  ... additional STALE-RRSET-INDEX / TTL-EXPIRY pairs ...  :
       +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-   OPTION-CODE  2 octets per [RFC6891].
-For Serve-Stale the code is TBD
+   OPTION-CODE:  2 octets per [RFC6891].
+For Serve-Stale the code is
-      by IANA.
+      TBD by IANA.

-   OPTION-LENGTH  2 octets per [RFC6891].
+   OPTION-LENGTH:  2 octets per [RFC6891].
 Contains the length of the
       payload following OPTION-LENGTH, in octets.

-   STALE-RRSET-INDEX  Two octets as a signed integer, indicating the
+   STALE-RRSET-INDEX:  Two octets as a signed integer, indicating the
       first RRSet in the message which is beyond its TTL, with RRSet counting starting at 1 and spanning message sections.

-   TTL-EXPIRY  Four octets as an unsigned integer, representing the
+   TTL-EXPIRY:  Four octets as an unsigned integer, representing the
       number of seconds that have passed since the TTL for the RRset expired.